 Beach: the tranquil sea in front of the hideaways at this end of Mawella Beach is excellent for swimming as it is protected by the adjacent headland and remains shallow for a good distance.
 At the far end of the beach there is generally good surf for boogie boarding.
 The beach is also excellent for running, frisbee and ball games.
 Note that there is no lifeguard on the beach.

 The beach hideaways have boogie boards and bat and balls available.
 The beach has two good simple local restaurants.
 We tend to use the one nearest the Hideaways: we walk there, order our lunch, carry on to the end of the beach and then return for the lunch.
+There is also a more formal restaurant in the middle of the beach.

 Further afield: the holiday hideaways are ideally situated to explore Southern Sri Lanka's many cultural and outdoor attractions: